V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 ### Solution

+First of all, saying the challenge it was oblivious for me, but there is a little hint.
+The challenge name ROSSAU, if you take each two letters, you see that its a combinaison of OSU and RSA.

 For this challenge, i used the tool **RsaCtfTool**.
-This tool seem outdated today, you will encounter error installing the requirements with pip, but if you should be fine with a bit of google, and following carefully the installations steps noted in the readme of RsaCtfTool.
+This tool seem outdated today, you will encounter error installing the requirements with pip, but you should be fine with a bit of google, and following carefully the installations steps noted in the readme of RsaCtfTool.

+Basically, we need to retrieve `p` and `q` by factoring `n`, then we can retrieve the private key exponent `d` using `e`, `p` and `q`.
+Because d will be the modular inverse of e `d≡e−1mod(p−1)(q−1)`.

-The idea was to generate the public key using the "n" and "e" numbers.
+But using RsaCtfTool, the idea was to generate the public key using the `n` and `e` numbers.
 Then we generate the private key using the public key.
 If that work, we should be able to dump the parameters used in the private key, and in fact, retrieve the private key exponent.

 Let's start by generate the public key.